 How Are Telemedicine Services Classified?

 Statista indicates the global telemedicine market will reach $280 billion by 2025.
-There is enough evidence that the phenomenon has become essential in dynamic healthcare, providing numerous medical services.
+There is sufficient evidence to suggest that the phenomenon has become essential in dynamic healthcare, offering a range of medical services.
 Telemedicine service categorization affects remote medical treatment.
-Thus, healthcare professionals, patients, and technology developers must understand it.
+Thus, healthcare professionals, patients, technology developers, and anyone interested in starting a telemedicine practice must understand it.

 I. Interactive Medicine